vchoutas/smplx/README.md

-*SMPL-X* (SMPL eXpressive) is a unified body model with shape parameters trained jointly for the face, hands and body. *SMPL-X* uses standard vertex based linear blend skinning with learned corrective blend shapes, has N = 10, 475 vertices and K = 54 joints, which includes joints for the neck, jaw, eyeballs and fingers.
+*SMPL-X* (SMPL eXpressive) is a unified body model with shape parameters trained jointly for the face, hands and body. *SMPL-X* uses standard vertex based linear blend skinning with learned corrective blend shapes, has N = 10, 475 vertices and K = 54 joints, which include joints for the neck, jaw, eyeballs and fingers.
-SMPL-X is defined by a function M(θ, β, ψ), where θ is the pose parameter, β the shape parameter and ψ the expression parameter.
+SMPL-X is defined by a function M(θ, β, ψ), where θ is the pose parameters, β the shape parameters and ψ the facial expression parameters.

 ## Installation